 - When cooked, remove from heat, arrange fish pieces in a bowl, and pour some sauce over.
 Garnish with coriander leaves and serve.

-- Soaking the chillies in vinegar helps bring out their bright colour.
+- Soaking the chillies in vinegar will bring out their bright colour.

 - Ling, cod or Spanish mackerel can be used instead of kingfish.
 The original dish uses pomfret, which is almost unobtainable fresh, unless you are in India.